yvettejanecek/Getting-and-Cleaning-Data/README.md

 Creates an independent tidy data set with the average of each variable for each activity and each subect.

+####Files
 This resultant data set is TidyRunAnalysis.txt

+The script is run_analysis.R

+Additional information is provided in the Codebook.